-8.1 Remuneration Policy responsibility
+7.1.
+Remuneration Policy responsibility

-Responsibility for the Remuneration Policy for IRCP, its adoption and ongoing oversight of remuneration policies and practices for staff globally rest with the with the Management Committee in discussions with HR and in consultation with SLC Management and a "InfraRed Remuneration Committee" (which since the Sun Life transaction only oversees historic carried interest arrangements).
+Responsibility for the Remuneration Policy for IRCP, its adoption and ongoing oversight of remuneration policies and practices for staff globally rest with the with the Management Committee in discussions with HR and in consultation with SLC Management and a "InfraRed Remuneration Committee".